swipswaps/objectiv-analytics/schema/README.md

 * Enable effective feature creation when building models.
 * Enable models and datasets to be reused with minimal effort.

-The Open Taxonomy for Analytics is captured in a schema that is loosely based on JSON-schema and uses JSON5 encoding to allow for multiline strings.
+The open analytics taxonomy is captured in a schema that is loosely based on JSON-schema and uses JSON5 encoding to allow for multiline strings.

 ## Using the Open Taxonomy
 Objectiv is built around the Open Taxonomy and the Tracker, Collector and Bach use it out of the box.